N4tzzOfficial/N4tzzOfficial/README.md

 Used in:
 - Android / APK development
-- Application logic & backend integration
+- Application logic & system integration

 ---